CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

     After doing this, you'll need to attempt setting the FFmpeg path option in Jellyfin again, except this time it should work.

-7) Other customization
+7) Other customizations
-    At this point you can do all of the other customization you'd like as well.
+    At this point you can do all of the other customizations you'd like as well.
 [Make sure to give the custom CSS field a try to really enjoy some janky UI.](https://twitter.com/MacylerJank/status/1632450092170084354) I'd recommend leaving the ports as default if you plan to set up IIS or another reverse proxy.
 Note that if you change the port, install plugins, or make certain other changes, Jellyfin needs to be restarted.
 This is as easy as:
     ```powershell
     Restart-Service 'JellyfinServer'
     ```